1.1. In this Agreement, unless the context otherwise requires:

 Without prejudice to the foregoing:

-(a) Threepipe shall comply at all times with the Threepipe Data Processing provisions set out in this Clause 13 4 below
+(a) Threepipe shall comply at all times with the Threepipe Data Processing provisions set out in Clause 14 below.

 (b) The Client shall ensure that it has all necessary consents and notices in place to enable lawful transfer of personal data to Threepipe for the duration and purposes of the Services.